Private, In-Home Tutoring in Lincoln Charter Township, Michigan

 Get started with SchoolTutoring Academy’s tutoring programs for Lincoln Charter Township, Michigan students.
 Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
 Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

-Lincoln Charter Township District Curriculum Used in Our In-Home Tutoring Programs
+Lincoln Charter Township District and Curriculum

 All the school districts attended by Lincoln Charter Township students follow the Michigan Academic Standards set by the Michigan Department of Education.
 The Michigan Merit Curriculum outlines these standards for Arts, English language arts, Math, Science, Social Studies, and World Languages and also provides Career and College Readiness Standards that detail the skills students should have to be prepared for post-secondary life.
 The standards are written broadly, allowing teachers to use their judgement as to how best to instruct their students in the goals.

 We currently cover the following Lincoln Charter Township-area school districts: Berrien County Intermediate School District, Bridgman Public Schools, Lakeshore Public Schools, and St. Joseph Public Schools.

 Educating Our Parents: Understanding the Lincoln Charter Township District Curriculum